vohi/minicoin/README.md

 This will also start the machine if it's not running yet.
 To sign into a machine, use

-`$ vagrant ssh`
+`$ vagrant ssh machine`

-To interactively use the machine, use the VirtualBox UI to attach a GUI.
+To use the machine interactively, use the VirtualBox UI to attach a GUI.

-To destroy the machine after usage, run
+To destroy the machine after usage (without confirmation prompt), run

 `$ vagrant destroy -f machine`

-Other typical commands are `vagrant halt` to shut down the machine (restart with `up`), `vagrant suspend` to freeze the machine (restart with `resume`).
+Other typical commands are `vagrant halt` to shut down the machine (restart with `up`), `vagrant suspend` to freeze the machine (restart with `resume`), and the `vagrant snapshot` sub-commands to save known good states of machines (for instance, after provisioning or cloning).
+For a full list of commands, see `vagrant help`.

 To destroy all (!) machines without prompting